Adam Leipzig: Theater

-In 1984, he was one of the members of Los Angeles theatre companies that successfully negotiated with the Los Angeles Olympic Arts Festival for local theatre inclusion in the festival.
-In 1985 the Los Angeles Actors’ Theatre changed its name to the Los Angeles Theatre Center and moved to a four-theatre performing arts complex in downtown Los Angeles.
+In 1984, he participated as a representative of Los Angeles theater companies in negotiations with the Los Angeles Olympic Arts Festival to include local theater productions.

-Leipzig was involved in plays by Dario Fo, Jon Robin Baitz, David Henry Hwang, Miguel Piñero, Joyce Carol Oates, Charles Marowitz, William Mastrosimone, Steve Carter, Michael Frayn, Marlene Meyer and Emmanuel Fried.
-He was one of the producers of Secret Honor, written by Donald Freed and Arnold M. Stone and directed by Robert Altman, which Altman had also made into a 1984 film of the same name.
-Leipzig left his staff position at the Theatre Center in 1986, but continued to consult and do translations for the company.
+Leipzig was one of the producers of Secret Honor, written by Donald Freed and Arnold M. Stone and directed by Robert Altman, which Altman had also made into a 1984 film of the same name.
+He left his staff position at the Theatre Center in 1986, but continued to consult and do translations for the company.
 Leipzig worked with Iranian theatre artist Reza Abdoh, and after Abdoh's death in 1995 organized the archiving of his works.
-In 1999, Leipzig was responsible for the Internet success of Bang, Bang, You’re Dead by William Mastrosimone.
+In 1999, he contributed to the production of Bang, Bang, You’re Dead by William Mastrosimone.
 He also produced two plays by Donald Freed: American Iliad (2001) and The Einstein Plan (2010).

 Filmmaking

 Leipzig joined Walt Disney Studios/Touchstone Pictures as a creative executive in 1987 and in 1991 was promoted to senior vice president of motion picture production.
 Films he supervised included Dead Poets Society, Good Morning, Vietnam, The Doctor, Billy Bathgate, Honey, I Shrunk the Kids, Honey, I Blew Up the Kid, 3 Ninjas, The Program, Mad Love, Fire Birds and Paradise.
-He left to become a producer with PolyGram Entertainment's Interscope Communications in 1993, where he produced films including The Associate, Roommates, Two Much and Dead Silence.
-Leipzig started his own production company called Terra Bella Entertainment in 1999, where he produced films including Titus and I Was a Teenage Faust.
+Leipzig left to become a producer with PolyGram Entertainment's Interscope Communications in 1993, where he produced films including The Associate, Roommates, Two Much and Dead Silence.
+He started his own production company called Terra Bella Entertainment in 1999, where he produced films including Titus and I Was a Teenage Faust.